 Why is using the salutation "dear sir" a bad one?

-It is often used by spammers and isn't really a formal salutation or business salutation that you would expect as a person who is reading a business email or letter.
+It is often used by spammers.
+It isn't really a formal salutation or business salutation that you would expect as a person who is reading a business email or letter.

 Should I use a salutation in a personal letter?

 Absolutely.
-Something like, "Dear Mr Smith" is a correct salutation and better than "Dear Sir or Madam" for example.
+"Dear Mr. Smith" is a correct salutation and better than "Dear Sir or Madam" for example.

 What about business letter closings?